Our school vision states that every child will leave this school:

 Our skills-based learning provides classroom environments where independence, thinking skills, collaboration and active learning are developed at the same time as knowledge is acquired.
 We use the Skills Builder program to support this approach.
 The Skills Builder Universal Framework shows how to build essential skills at every stage of life.

 We are determined that all pupils will learn to read, regardless of their background, need or abilities; our curriculum is designed to ensure children have access to reading activities in all subjects and teachers read a variety of written material regularly with the children; fiction and non-fiction, stories, reports, diaries, poems etc. As a result, children develop a lifelong love for reading.
-To teach early reading and phonics, we use the ‘Letters and Sounds’ phonics programme.
+To teach early reading and phonics, we use the ‘Phonics Bug’ phonics programme.

 We create a happy, friendly, stimulating working atmosphere, where we place great importance on trips, workshops, clubs and other exciting opportunities to develop children’s cultural capital and to ensure learning comes to life!